 OWL features such as restrictions on properties or classes, where these are present in the model content, shall be rendered in some way that communicates their business intent without reference to the way in which the OWL syntax represents these constructions.

-OWL constructs shall be represented by simple constructs which do not require specialist technical training, such as boxes, arrows and lines.No notation shall be present on any diagram, which does not represent some feature of OWL, unless this is clearly identified as additional annotation (intended to enhance an understanding of the business content of the model and not part of the model itself.
+OWL constructs shall be represented by simple constructs which do not require specialist technical training, such as boxes, arrows and lines.

+All notation on all diagrams shall only represent features of OWL, except where this is clearly identified as additional annotation (intended to enhance an understanding of the business content of the model and not part of the model itself).

 In diagrams generated from OWL tools or other non UML based tooling, no features shall be present which do not represent some feature of OWL except where these are clearly identified as visual decorations intended to enhance an understanding of the business content of the model.